-- Pharmacy College Admission Test (PCAT) with a minimum composite score of 50th percentile or higher.
+- Pharmacy College Admission Test (PCAT) with a preferred minimum composite score of 50th percentile or higher.
 Applicants with a score lower than 50th percentile will be considered for admission only if their prerequiste GPA is greater than or equal to 3.2.
-A 50th percentile or higher in chemistry, quantitative, and biology as well as a 25th percentile or higher in the reading section is preferred.
+A 50th percentile or higher in chemistry, quantitative, and biology as well as a 25th percentile or higher in the reading section also is preferred.
 (Please note that the most recent PCAT score taken between 2013-2018 will be considered in this year's admissions process.
 Scores from the January 2019 testing dates will not be accepted for 2019 admission.)

 - Satisfactory completion of the Wayne State University English language proficiency requirements.